langchr86/pico-bubble-towers/README.md

 Place towers with `X`.
 Hover over it to see its shot or manipulation range.
 Selecting it with `X` opens the upgrade menu.
-Here too you can always close the menu with `O` if you do not want to do anything with the selected tower.
+Here you can always close the menu with `O` if you do not want to do anything with the selected tower.
 The upgrade menu gives you many options to progress your towers.
 There are attacking towers that can be improved in terms of range, fire rate or damage.
 The green towers are specialized for flying enemies.
 Special towers can also deal area damage.
-This yellow tower then can also be upgraded to enemy modifiers like reducing of movement speed or armor.
+This yellow tower can also be upgraded to enemy modifiers like reducing of movement speed or armor.
 Modifier towers are the last category that does not fire at enemies but improve the properties of all surrounding towers.
 Here again we can improve fire rate, range or damage.